felipesere/sane-flags/readme.md

 })
 ```

-Using a separate key to name the process environemnt flag to look for ensures your feature names are not coupled to a naming convention from the processes.
+Using a separate key to name the process environment flag to look for ensures your feature names are not coupled to a naming convention from the processes.